 This provides a quick and easy way for an online business to secure a short-term, flexible loan that is based on business success, so during busier periods, the money borrowed can be repaid more quickly.
 Because of the way in which this lending model works, if a loan is taking longer to pay back, there are typically no late payment fees or penalties applied.

-Also known as ‘accounts receivable factoring’, Receivables Factoring provides a cash advance against invoices and payments an online business is expecting to be fulfilled in the near future.
+Also known as ‘accounts receivable financing’, Receivables Financing provides a cash advance against invoices and payments an online business is expecting to be fulfilled in the near future.
 Settlement cycles, especially those from online marketplaces, can cause significant issues for small ecommerce companies who need a quick cash injection, hindering growth.

-Receivables Factoring is a short-term commitment that provides online businesses with fast access to funds, helping them to reinvest and free up capital when they need it most.
+Receivables financing is a short-term commitment that provides online businesses with fast access to funds, helping them to reinvest and free up capital when they need it most.

 Finance for online and ecommerce businesses is changing